 Airport Access.
 The ability of the Airlines to operate suitable schedules is dependent on their ability to gain access to airports of their choice at commercially desirable times and on acceptable terms.
-In some cases, this is constrained by the need for the assignment of takeoff and landing "slots" or comparable operational rights.
+In some cases, access is constrained by the need for the assignment of takeoff and landing "slots" or comparable operational rights.
 Like other air carriers, the Airlines are subject to such constraints at slot-restricted airports in cities such as Chicago and a variety of foreign locations (e.g., Amsterdam, Incheon, Hong Kong, Shanghai and Tokyo).
 The availability of slots is not assured and the inability of the Airlines or their ACMI carrier customers to obtain additional slots could inhibit efforts to provide expanded services in certain international markets.
-In addition, nighttime flight restrictions have been imposed or proposed by Hong Kong and various airports in Europe, Canada and the U.S. These could have an adverse operational and or economic impact.
+The reduction in global air traffic resulting from the COVID-19 pandemic has alleviated near-term access concerns at most congested airports.
+Airport access issues may increase as passenger aviation recovers from the impact of the COVID-19 pandemic.
+In addition, nighttime flight restrictions have been imposed or proposed by Hong Kong and various airports in Europe, Canada and the U.S. These could have an adverse operational or economic impact.

-Access to the New York airspace presents an additional challenge.
-Because of congestion in the New York area, especially at John F. Kennedy International Airport ("JFK"), the FAA imposes hourly limits on JFK operations of those carriers offering scheduled services and potentially could place limits on Charter flights.
+Access to the New York airspace had presented an additional challenge in recent years prior to the COVID-19 pandemic.
+Because of congestion in the New York area, especially at John F. Kennedy International Airport ("JFK"), the FAA imposes hourly limits on JFK operations of those carriers offering scheduled services and potentially could place limits on Charter flights once traffic levels reach their pre-pandemic levels.

 As a further means to address congestion, the FAA allows U.S. airports to raise landing fees to defray the costs of airfield facilities under construction or reconstruction.
+It is unclear whether airports may raise landing fees to recoup losses from the reduction in global air traffic due to the COVID-19 pandemic.
 Any landing fee increases implemented would have an impact on airlines generally.

 Security.
 The U.S. Transportation Security Administration ("TSA") and international regulatory bodies extensively regulate aviation security through rules, regulations and security directives that are designed to prevent unauthorized access to passenger and freighter aircraft and the introduction of prohibited items including firearms and explosives onto an aircraft.
 Atlas and Polar currently operate pursuant to a TSA-approved risk-based security program that, we believe, adequately maintains the security of all aircraft in the fleet.
-We utilize the TSA, the intelligence community and the private sector as resources for our aggressive threat-based risk-management program.
+We utilize the TSA, the intelligence community and the private sector as resources for our aggressive global threat-based risk-management program.
 There can be no assurance, however, that we will remain in compliance with existing or any additional security requirements imposed by TSA or by U.S. Congress without incurring substantial costs, which may have a material adverse effect on our operations.
 To mitigate any such increase, we are working closely with the Department of Homeland Security and other government agencies to ensure that a risk-based management approach is utilized to target specific "at-risk" cargo.
 Additionally, foreign governments and regulatory bodies (such as the European Commission) impose their own aviation security requirements and have increasingly tightened such requirements.
 This may have an adverse impact on our operations, especially to the extent the new requirements may necessitate redundant or costly measures or be in conflict with TSA requirements.
 We have successfully implemented all European Commission security programs allowing us unimpeded access to European markets.